James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 `run_micro_robustness.sh` micro-gated three candidates (8 ep / 10%, frames=50 /
-pool=50k) vs the corsupcon micro reference: **antianchor** (plain DGLSS++ + a penalty on the corrupted->clean cosine — the explicit inverse of every objective we tried), **instancenorm** (plain DGLSS++ with InstanceNorm replacing BatchNorm), and **cor_instancenorm** (the robust corruption-view base with InstanceNorm).
+pool=50k) vs the corsupcon micro reference: **antianchor** (plain DGLSS++ + a penalty on the corrupted->clean cosine, the explicit inverse of every objective we tried), **instancenorm** (plain DGLSS++ with InstanceNorm replacing BatchNorm), and **cor_instancenorm** (the robust corruption-view base with InstanceNorm).